Match Strike Paper - Basic - Bulk Rate

 * Works best with your typical strike-on-box safety matches.
 You can also use strike-anywhere matches, but they tend to require more strikes.

-* Price differences are due to appearance, from near perfect (Premium) to decent (Plus) to uneven appearance/lots of blemishes (Basic).
+* Price differences are due to appearance, from very good (Plus) to decent (Basic) to poor (Clearance).

 * Ships from Atlanta, GA, usually via the US postal service.
 Be on the lookout for your thick cardboard mailer!